Atlas-OS/docs/docs/contributions.md

 ---
-description: The official contribution guidelines for the AtlasOS playbook
+description: The official contribution guidelines for Atlas
 icon: material/handshake
 ---